SAM-DEV007/ML-Web-Integration/README.md

 # About
 Website link: https://ml-integrations.onrender.com/

+***Alert: The current stage of the website (in production) is unfit as there is no proper websocket integration for video streaming.***
+**THIS MESSAGE WILL BE REMOVED AFTER THE RELEASE OF THE APPROPRIATE PATCH.**

 ****Warning: The website is hosted on a free service platform with highly limited resources below the recommendations of machine learning models.
 The website loading may be slow and the webcam streaming may hang.
 To fully experience the website, it is recommended to clone the repository and use local webhosting.***

 The backend is written in Python based on Django.
 The website aims to feature most of the Machine Learning projects done by me and stack them in one place.